Implicit Leadership theories - A phenomenographic study within a sporting context.

 Awards, grants or scholarships received

 Jacky received one of 5 PhD studentships to study a PhD with the Institute for Sport Business, which began in September 2016.
+Furthermore, she has been awarded the Deans Award of Excellence in recognition of her academic achievements and the Peer Support Award to credit her extra curricular work at Loughborough University London.

 Papers, publications and articles